betcode-org/betfair/README.md

 In order to connect to the Betfair API you will need an App Key, SSL Certificates and a username/password.

 ### App Key
-Follow [these](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Application+Keys) instructions to get your app key.
-You can either go for a delayed or a live key.
+Follow [these](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Application+Keys) instructions to get your app key, you can either use a delayed or live key.

 ### SSL certificates
 Follow [these](https://docs.developer.betfair.com/display/1smk3cen4v3lu3yomq5qye0ni/Non-Interactive+%28bot%29+login) instructions to set up your SSL certificates.
 Save your .ctr and .key files to a local directory.
-The default directory where the library is looking for the keys if '/certs' but you can specify any other directory.
+The default directory where the library is looking for the keys is '/certs' but you can specify any other directory.

 ### Using the library